alexpovel/b4s/README.md

 ## Usage

-There are generally two ways to use this crate: at compile-time, or at runtime.
+There are generally two ways to setup this crate: at compile-time, or at runtime.
 The main (only...) method of interest is [`SortedString::binary_search()`].
 View its documentation for detailed context.

 ### Runtime